beckel/nilm-eval/README.md

 For more detailed information refer to the following sources:

+* C. Beckel, W. Kleiminger, R. Cicchetti, T. Staake, S. Santini, **The ECO data set and the performance of non-intrusive load monitoring algorithms**, *Submitted for review*.

+* R. Cicchetti, **NILM-Eval: Disaggregation of real-world electricity consumption data**, Master's thesis, ETH Zurich, 2014.

 * [The ECO dataset](http://www.vs.inf.ethz.ch/res/show.html?what=eco-data): Together with *Energie Thun*, a Swiss energy provider, we collected the ECO data set (Electricity Consumption and Occupancy).
 Using NILM-Eval, we evaluated the performance of four NILM algorithms on the ECO data set.

-* Christian Beckel, Wilhelm Kleiminger, Romano Cicchetti, Thorsten Staake, Silvia Santini, "**The ECO data set and the performance of non-intrusive load monitoring algorithms**", *(Submitted for review)*.

-* R. Cicchetti, "**NILM-Eval: Disaggregation of real-world electricity consumption data,**" Master's thesis, ETH Zurich, 2014.

 ## Project team